 If you read our Puppeteer MCP review, you know the punchline: Playwright MCP has overtaken it for most use cases.
 Now it’s time to explain why.
 The Playwright MCP server (@playwright/mcp) is Microsoft’s official MCP interface for browser automation, maintained by the same team that builds Playwright itself.
-It has 28,000+ GitHub stars, support from 15+ MCP clients, and one architectural decision that changes everything: the accessibility tree.
+It has 30,900+ GitHub stars, 2,500+ forks, 519+ commits, support from 15+ MCP clients, and one architectural decision that changes everything: the accessibility tree.

 Instead of making agents craft CSS selectors to target page elements, Playwright MCP represents pages as structured accessibility trees — semantic labels like “Submit button” and “Email input” that agents can reference by stable IDs.
 This single design choice makes browser automation dramatically more reliable for AI agents.
+Part of our Developer Tools MCP category.
 Here’s the full picture.

 What It Does